MrM8BRH/MISP/Deployment/Deployment.md

 ```
 #### Notes

-> **Important:** In the table below, several settings are formatted in **bold**.
-It is strongly recommended to override these values at a minimum before deployment.

 > **Important:** Any passwords used **must not contain** the following characters:
 > `\` (backslash) or `+` (plus).
 > Including these characters may cause the container to fail during startup.